dotnet/csharplang/proposals/null-arg-checking.md

 ### Warning when mixing ? and !
 There was a lengthy discussion on whether or not a warning should be issued when the `!` syntax is applied to a parameter which is explicitly typed to a nullable type.
-On the surface it seems like a non-sensical declaration by the developer but there are cases where type hierarchies could force developers into such a situation.
+On the surface it seems like a nonsensical declaration by the developer but there are cases where type hierarchies could force developers into such a situation.

-Consider the following class hierarchy across a series of assemlbies (assuming all are compiled with `null` checking enabled):
+Consider the following class hierarchy across a series of assemblies (assuming all are compiled with `null` checking enabled):

 ``` csharp